 Once located paste the following code into this box, see image below –

-- Replace the IMAGE URL with your own image URL, where ever your logo is stored.
+- Replace the image URL.demo with your own image URL, where ever your logo is stored.

-If you want to change the width and height of your logo, adjust the value of these located:
+If you want to change the width and height of your logo, adjust the value of:

 Unhook genesis_do_header() function…